Prerequisites#

 • A Kubernetes cluster with cluster administrator privileges.
 Refer to the Supported Software Components table for supported Kubernetes versions.

-• Helm installed on your cluster.
-Refer to the Helm documentation for installation instructions.
+• Helm installed.
+Use the command below to install Helm or refer to the Helm documentation for installation instructions.

 • Enable the KubeletPodResourcesGet and RuntimeClassInImageCriApi Kubelet feature gates on your cluster.